kaweerutk/CommonKeyboard/README.md

     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {

-        // Just enabled a single line of code CommonKeyboard.shared.enabled = true
+        // Just enable a single line of code CommonKeyboard.shared.enabled = true

         return true
     }
 }
 ```
-`CommonKeyboard` will automatically scroll to input view when the cursor focused.
+`CommonKeyboard` will automatically scroll to the input view when the cursor focused and tapping on a space to dismiss keyboard.
 This working with UIScrollView and all inheritance classes including UITableView and UICollectionView
 (<strong>Note:</strong> This does not support `UITableViewController` because it will handle by itself)

 Adjust an offset between keyboard and input view by set `keyboardOffset` the default value is 10, Or ignore common keyboard by giving `ignoredCommonKeyboard` a true value.